Newly built aquatic habitat along Galisteo Creek, NM.

 Ecotone’s work begins where there is an edge, a transitional space, where ecosystems meet and where people seek to resolve tensions in the use and health of the land.
 Through a deepening understanding of land and communities both human and wild, Ecotone guides diverse individuals and groups in an integrative multi-step process of land restoration and stewardship.

 By accessing the resources and colleagues in our network, we can readily identify and incorporate the most qualified expertise and local resources for highly specialized projects.
-Our work is aligned with widely relevant goals for the greater bioregion, such as climate change adaptation, rewilding and landscape connectivity for wildlife, and the interplay between forests and their hydrology, fire regimes, and insect populations.
+Our work is aligned with widely relevant conservation goals for the greater bioregion, such as climate change adaptation, rewilding and landscape connectivity for wildlife, and the interplay between forests and their hydrology, fire regimes, and insect populations.
 In this way, we impact your project with connection and relevance to current ecological trends in your area.
 Additionally, because of our participation with philanthropic, government and non-profit land-based organizations and initiatives, we are consistently aware of trends in the needs of land use communities, funding opportunities, and collaborations in the field.

 Our approach is a collaborative learning process, with necessary coordination between independent groups and people.
 Ongoing education, public outreach, joint fact-finding, adaptation, and innovation are key aspects.
 We not only plan and lead projects to achieve restorative outcomes, but guide and support people and communities to sustain them over time.